-Discrimination, harassment and retaliation: Mike represents an international healthcare information technology firm and has worked with several national retailers in discrimination, harassment and retaliation cases in state and federal courts across the country—including in Missouri, Kansas, California, Florida and New York.
+Discrimination, harassment and retaliation: Mike represents employers in discrimination, harassment and retaliation cases in state and federal courts across the country—including in Missouri, Kansas, California, Florida and New York.

 Non-competition, non-solicitation and confidentiality agreements: Mike has worked with clients—including one of the nation’s largest staffing firms and several information technology and sales firms—to enforce noncompetition, nonsolicitation and confidentiality agreements, often through injunctions and claims for damages under common law and statutory theories.

 Co-Author, Arbitration Agreements in the Wage-and-Hour Context, LJN Employment Law Strategist, May 2011.

 Michael Barnett, The Plaintiffs’ Bar Cannot Enforce the Laws: Individual Issues Prevent Consumer Protection Classes in the Eighth Circuit, 75 Mo.
 L. Rev. 207 (2010).

 Michael Barnett, The High Cost of Low-Cost Workers: Missouri Enacts New Law Targeting Employers of Unauthorized Workers, 74 Mo.
 L. Rev. 801 (2009).